Inside Japan's 'suicide forest'

 "You need money to survive," he said.

 When he got to the forest, he cut his wrists, but the wounds were not fatal.
-He collapsed and nearly dead from dehydration, starvation and frostbite, but was found by a hiker and saved.
+He collapsed and nearly died from dehydration, starvation and frostbite but was found by a hiker and saved.

 The local government also mentions other suicide prevention methods in the forest, such as raising the height of bridge rails, training volunteers to talk to potentially suicidal visitors, increasing police patrolling at the entrances of the forest and discouraging movies and TV shows that might promote the forest's reputation as a place to end one's life.